Complete Golf Store Business Logo

 A golf ball cut in half placed on a tree branch.

 Distance golf balls have a thin and firm covering and a larger core with a multi-layered design.
-This enables it to have maximum carry, thereby boosting the yardage, particularly from the tee box.
-Moreover, it minimizes the spin that exaggerates the hooks and slices.
+This enables them to have maximum carry, thereby boosting the yardage, particularly from the tee box.
+Moreover, they minimize the spin that might exaggerate hooks and slices.

 Consider the core of the ball as its engine since it can make the ball travel further.
-With the combination of the thin covering and the large core, once you swing the ball, it moves quickly from the clubface and launches with the highest speed.
-When you hit the golf ball, the impact determines the velocity, spin rate, and launching angle of the ball.
+With the combination of the thin cover and the large core, once you hit the ball, it moves quickly from the clubface and launches with the highest speed.
+When you hit the golf ball, the impact determines the velocity, spin rate, and launch angle of the ball.

 You can find combo packs of soft and hard balls.
-The soft golf balls are suitable if you have a slower swing speed, whereas the harder ones work well for players with a higher swing pace.
+The soft golf balls are suitable if you have a slower swing speed, whereas the harder ones work well for players with faster swings.
 You may also come across combinations with different distances.

 Soft Feel Golf Balls

-Soft feel models are mostly preferred by expert players and every Tour Professionals.
-They come with a soft urethane cover with a rubber core, standard among the five, four, or three-piece balls.
-Though they’re not as durable as the firm feel models, they offer better spin and control across the greens.
-Low compression balls and some high compression models which have multiple layers provide the players a soft feel.
+Low-compression balls and some high-compression models which have multiple layers provide the players with a soft feel.
 The softer feeling allows the players to work the ball into the air and spin them into the pins.
-Even though it does not offer greater distance as a firm feel option, it’s best suited for golfers who require more control.
+Even though they do not offer greater distance as a firm feel option, they’re best suited for golfers who require more control.

 As you hit the balls using your club, it deforms slightly as a result of the impact.
 This temporary shape change gets the balls to spring forward as you hit.
-You will find that low compression models encounter more deformation, which enables the players with slow swing speeds to make a spring life effect.
+You will find that low-compression models encounter more deformation, which enables the players with slow swing speeds to make a spring-like effect.
 It generates lesser spins and straighter shots with more distance.
-This is the reason why all low compression balls feel quite soft.
+This is the reason why all low-compression balls feel quite soft.

 Firm Feel Golf Balls

-Feel is quite essential when picking the right golf balls.
-Firm feel models have a hard feel on the clubface.
-These firms feel options are mostly present among the two-piece construction models or the low spin balls.
-It helps produce maximum distance from the irons and driver by sacrificing some degree of control around and on the greens.
-Moreover, it contains a solid rubber core, which gives it its hardness and better distance.
-These firms feel balls are much more durable when compared with the soft feel models.
+Firm-feel balls have a hard feel on the clubface.
+These are mostly present among the two-piece construction models or the low-spin balls.
+They help produce maximum distance from the irons and driver by sacrificing some degree of control around and on the greens.
+Moreover, they contain a solid rubber core, which gives them hardness and better distance.
+These firm-feel balls are much more durable, compared to soft-feel ones.

 Compression